What does fact checked mean?

 The information contained on this site is for informational purposes only, and should not be used as a substitute for the advice of a professional health care provider.
 Please check with the appropriate physician regarding health questions and concerns.
 Although we strive to deliver accurate and up-to-date information, no guarantee to that effect is made.

-How to Increase an Incline Bench Press
+How to Increase an Incline Bench Press (with Video)

-While the normal bench press focuses on the sternal pectoralis major, or the lower pecs, the incline bench press works primarily the clavicular pectoralis major, or the upper pecs.
+While the normal flat bench press focuses on the sternal pectoralis major, or the lower pec muscle group, the incline bench press works primarily the clavicular pectoralis major, or the upper pecs.
 Many weightlifters reach a plateau in certain exercises and cannot seem to lift additional weight.
-However, by strengthening antagonist muscles, using proper form, eating a proper diet and using some other techniques, you can get out of that plateau and increase the amount of weight that you lift with the incline bench press.

-Reduce the number of repetitions.
-If you can perform 12 to 15 repetitions with the weight that you currently lift, increase the amount of weight by five to 10 pounds and perform 2 to 5 repetitions.
+If you can perform 12 to 15 repetitions with the weight that you currently lift, increase the amount of weight by five to 10 pounds and decrease your rep range to 2 to 5 reps.
 This will increase your strength rather than your endurance.
+By lifting heavy weights instead of lighter weights, you can increase hypertrophy in your muscles which leads to muscle growth.

-Take a week off.
+Even people in bodybuilding take days off, and you should too.
 By trying to increase your strength, you may have exhausted your upper chest.
-Let your chest muscles relax from the incline bench press for one week and perform pushups in their place.
+Let your chest muscles relax from the incline bench press for one week and perform push ups in their place.
+Beginners should especially utilize a rest program during a strength training routine as their pectoral muscles, along with other muscles, are weaker.

-Eat a healthy diet.
-Focus on eating plenty of lean protein, such as grilled fish, chicken and eggs, to encourage muscle growth.
+Focus on eating plenty of lean protein, such as grilled fish, chicken and eggs, to encourage muscle growth in your upper body.
+Consider taking the advice of a personal trainer or physician to find a diet that is best for you.

-Perform other exercises that strengthen the upper chest.
-Complete the decline pushup.
-Get into a pushup position with the tops of your feet on top of a bench.
+While looking to increase your incline bench press, perform other chest exercises.
+One good exercise for muscle activation is the decline pushup.
+Get into a pushup starting position with the tops of your feet on top of an adjustable bench.
 Place your hands slightly wider than shoulder-width apart.
 Straighten your arms.
 Bend your elbows and lower yourself to the floor.
 Straighten your arms and lift yourself back up.
 Repeat 15 times.
-Also try the dumbbell incline fly and the pike pushup.
+Also try other chest workouts like the dumbbell incline fly and the pike pushup.

 Warm up before doing the incline bench press by walking or jogging for 10 minutes, and perform dynamic stretches.